Like a Prayer (album): Promotion

-To market the album, WEA spent over $2 million, their most expensive campaign up that point.
-Promotional items included different sized posters of the cover and the photograph of Madonna used on the inner sleeve, and badges depicting the logo.
-Three days before the official release, custom made press kits with a promotional pre-release CD were sent to the media.
-A patchouli-scented photograph of Madonna's bare midriff with the slogans "It Shall Be Released" and "Lead Us Into Temptation" was featured on the spread of Billboard magazine.
+To market the album, WEA spent over $2 million, its most expensive campaign up to that point.
+Promotional items included different-sized posters of the cover and the photograph of Madonna used on the inner sleeve, and badges depicting the logo.
+Three days before the official release, custom-made press kits with a promotional pre-release CD were sent to the media.
+A patchouli-scented photograph of Madonna's bare midriff with the slogans "It Shall Be Released" and "Lead Us Into Temptation" was featured in a spread in Billboard magazine.
 In August 1989, to promote Like a Prayer in Japan, Warner Music released an extended play titled Remixed Prayers, which included several remixes of "Like a Prayer" and "Express Yourself"; it peaked at number 24 on the Oricon chart.
 The EP was exclusively for Japan until December 1993, when it was released in Australia to coincide with Madonna's visit to the country with the Girlie Show concert tour.
-Remixed Prayers reached number 92 on the ARIA Albums Chart, where it was present for three weeks.
+Remixed Prayers reached number 92 on the ARIA Albums Chart, where it remained for three weeks.